-The Company's net assets rose 46.4% for the year to 31 December 2023.
-This was marginally behind its benchmark, the Dow Jones World Technology Index (sterling adjusted, total return), which rose 48.2%.
-The strength of the 'Magnificent Seven' and their dominance in the index made it difficult to beat.
-We continued to hold below index weights in these stocks to avoid concentration risk in the portfolio.
+The Company's NAV rose by 35.6% for the year to 31 December 2024.
+This was marginally behind its benchmark, the Dow Jones World Technology Index (sterling adjusted, total return), which rose by 35.8%.
+Once again, the strength of the 'Magnificent Seven' and their dominance in the index made it difficult to beat without exposing our shareholders to excessively large positions in potentially volatile stocks.
+We typically hold below index weights in these stocks to avoid concentration risk in the portfolio.
+Nevertheless, the AI trend remains a strong one.
+These megathemes do not come around very often, and when one emerges, we believe in sticking with it.